cicababba/wp_css_js_loaders/README.md

 # wp_css_js_loaders

-These are simple wordpress plugin to load custom scripts and styels
+These are simple wordpress plugin to load custom scripts and styles